deathbeds/wxyz/CONTRIBUTING.md

 ## Updating lockfiles

-The lockfiles in `.github/locks` are created in a separate environment from the main development environment to avoid a `conda` dependency.
+The lockfiles in `.github/locks` are created in a separate environment from the main development environment to avoid a `conda` dependency. `mamba` is recommended, as many solutions are run.

     mamba create --prefix envs/lock --file .github/locks/conda.lock.linux-64-3.8-.lock
     source envs/lock/bin/activate
+    doit list --all --status
-    doit lock
+    CONDA_EXE=mamba CONDARC=.github/.condarc doit -n8 lock